lmmx/websiteresources/biochemistries/blog_files/Biblioleaks.md

 ## The fate of _LibGen_

-The biggest flaw in this recent research into LibGen is one it couldn&rsquo;t really foresee, but that I&rsquo;ve already mentioned above.
-This article was accepted late last year, and published in March, yet by the end of June the site had been [taken down amidst mounting legal pressure](https://torrentfreak.com/libgen-goes-down-as-legal-pressure-mounts-150622/). _TorrentFreak_&nbsp;reported:
+The biggest flaw in this hopeful analysis of _LibGen_ is one it couldn&rsquo;t really foresee, but that I&rsquo;ve already mentioned above.
+This article was accepted late last year, and published in March.
+Yet, by the end of June, the site had been [taken down amidst mounting legal pressure](https://torrentfreak.com/libgen-goes-down-as-legal-pressure-mounts-150622/). _TorrentFreak_&nbsp;reported:

-Libgen, the largest online repository of free books and academic articles, has pretty much vanished from the Internet.
-Earlier this month the site's operators were sued by academic publishing company Elsevier, who asked a New York federal court for a preliminary injunction hoping to keep the site down for good.
+> <sub>Libgen, the largest online repository of free books and academic articles, has pretty much vanished from the Internet.
+Earlier this month the site's operators were sued by academic publishing company Elsevier, who asked a New York federal court for a preliminary injunction hoping to keep the site down for good.</sub>

-It&rsquo;s not hard to see why Elsevier was the one to take action when you look at the distribution of publishers whose journals were available in LibGen.
+> <sub>It&rsquo;s not hard to see why Elsevier was the one to take action when you look at the distribution of publishers whose journals were available in LibGen.</sub>

 ![](https://raw.githubusercontent.com/lmmx/shots/master/2015/Aug/Cabanac_2015_LibGen-content-sources.png)

 At the time of writing the main site remains offline, but like The Pirate Bay, takedowns just lead to more mirrors of the site (_as in the main picture, up top_).